Planet Zoo

 Positive Points

-• The game offers incredible creative freedom, allowing players to build and customize zoos with a wide array of options for creativity.
+• The game offers a high level of creative freedom, allowing players to build intricate and beautiful zoos.

 • Negative Points